-Allow about 10 minutes for this part of the activity.
-Lead girls in role-playing the key actors in the carbon cycle.
-You will need at least 15 girls in the group to do the activity as written.
-Choose one girl to be a "Tree".
+Choose one student to be a "Tree".
 Appoint two of them to be "Carbon".
 Four of them are "Oxygen".
-Two girls are "Heat Energy".
-One girl is "Human".
-If you have girls left over, have them form a circle around the other girls to stand for the "Stratosphere".
+Two students are "Heat Energy".
+One student is "Human".
+If you want to involve the rest of the students, have them form a circle around the other students to stand for the "Stratosphere".

-Ask the girls on the inside of the circle to role-play as you explain the carbon cycle.
-Ask "Heat Energy" to go to the outside of the circle.
+Ask the students to role-play as you explain the carbon cycle.
+Ask the students playing the "Heat Energy" to go to the outside of the circle.